microsoft/llvm-mctoll/README.md

 #### _Note_ :
 1. The current tip of llvm-mctoll is tested using the commits recorded in LLVMVersion.txt.
 Make sure the corresponding repos used in your build correspond to those listed.
-2. Release build of llvm-mctoll (and of LLVM) has not been tested.
-Several tests in llvm-mctoll may fail.

 ## Usage